 - By sharing your content to your audience on social media with relentless consistency

-Generating leads requires that you create something of value to your audience–something that solves a problem and gives them a quick win–and it should relate to your service offerings (if your free offer isn’t enough to solve that problem, they can get more help by purchasing your premium service).
-It could take the form of a free course, an eBook, or even content upgrades for your blog posts (cheat sheets, checklists, swipe files, templates, etc.).
+Generating leads requires that you create something of value to your audience–something that solves a problem and gives them a quick win–and it should relate to your service offerings.
+The idea is, if your free offer isn’t enough to solve that problem, they can get more help by purchasing your premium service.
+It could take the form of a free course, an eBook, or even content upgrades for your blog posts (complementary cheat sheets, checklists, swipe files, templates, etc.).